compulim/message-port-rpc/README.md

 ### Why use a dedicated `MessagePort`?

-Instead of multiplexing multiple messages into a single `MessagePort`, a dedicated `MessagePort` simplifies the code, and easier to secure the channel.
+Instead of multiplexing multiple messages into a single `MessagePort`, a dedicated `MessagePort` simplifies the code, easier to secure the channel, and eliminates crosstalks.

 Internally, for every RPC call, we create a new pair of `MessagePort`.
 The result of the call is passed through the `MessagePort`.
 After the call is resolved/rejected/aborted, the `MessagePort` will be shutdown.

-Also, with a new pair of `MessagePort`, messages are queued until the event listener call [`MessagePort.start()`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/start).
+With a new pair of `MessagePort`, messages are queued until the event listener call [`MessagePort.start()`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/start).
 In other words, with dedicated `MessagePort`, calls are less likely to get lost due to false-start.

 ### What can be passed as arguments and return value?